TonyPhipps/Games/Magic/cardconjurer.md

     - Under "Automatically update frame" select a preferred frame type (probably "Borderless (Alt) (Universes Beyond))

-# Changing Frame and Adding Bleed Edge
+# Changing Frame
 - Navigate to Frame
 - Uncheck "Automatically load Frame Version when loading Frame Packs" - Trust me its annoying when this changes when you're trying to just fix a broken/missing element.
-- At the bottom change "Automatically update frame" to the one you like.
+- At the bottom uncheck "Automatically update frame"
+- Use the frame dropdowns to find the frames you like.
 I like:
-  - For Legendaries, Borderless (Alt) or Borderless (Alt) (Universes Beyond)
+  - For Legendaries: Showcase Frames > Nickname "Godzilla"
+    - Click Load Frame, then add the proper Frame, Crown, Power/Toughness as needed.
+    - You'll also want to adjust the Nickname font size so it fits with the mana costs properly.
-  - For non-legendary artifacts, Seventh Edition
+  - For Non Legendaries: artifacts, Seventh Edition

-  - For non-legendary, non-artifacts, 8th Edition
-- Fix any busted elements.
-These show a "missing image" style icon under "Drag to reorder frame images"
-  - You will need to reorder some elements from top to bottom to ensure proper layering.
-  - For Universes Beyond, look under "Floating Legend Crowns" in the middle dropdown.
+# Adding a Bleed Edge for Printing
 - Change the first dropdown to 1/8 Inch Margin
   - Click Load Frame Version (everything should shrink)
 - Change the second dropdown, if needed, to the appopriate collection of margins